cotes2020/jekyll-theme-chirpy/_posts/01GCP/security/Container-Threat-Detection.md

 key findings identified by Container Threat Detection:
 - **Suspicious Binary Executions**
-  - can see when a binary that <font color=blue> was not part of the original container image </font> is executed, and triggers a finding
+  - can see when a binary that <font color=LightSlateBlue> was not part of the original container image </font> is executed, and triggers a finding
   - indicating that an attacker may have control of the workload and executing suspicious software
     - such as malware or cryptoccurency mining software
 - **Suspicious Library Loaded**
-  - can detect when a library that <font color=blue> was not part of the original container image </font> is loaded
+  - can detect when a library that <font color=LightSlateBlue> was not part of the original container image </font> is loaded
   - the attacker may has control of the workload and that they are executing arbitrary code.
 - **Reverse Shell**
   - monitors for processes that get started with stream redirection to a remote connected socket.